The Correspondent (film)

 The Correspondent is a 2024 biographical legal thriller directed by Kriv Stenders from a screenplay by Peter Duncan.
 The film stars Richard Roxburgh, Julian Maroun, Rahel Romahn, Yael Stone, and Mojean Aria.
-The plot focuses on Australian foreign correspondent and journalist Peter Greste, who was arrested in Cairo and held in an Egyptian prison, and is adapted from Greste's 2017 memoir The First Casualty.
+The plot focuses on Australian foreign correspondent and journalist Peter Greste, who was arrested in Cairo and held in an Egyptian prison for nearly two years, and is adapted from Greste's 2017 memoir The First Casualty.

-The Correspondent was theatrically released in Australia on 17 April 2025.
+The Correspondent had its world premiere at the Adelaide Film Festival on 23 October 2024, and was theatrically released in Australia on 17 April 2025.

 Synopsis

-The film is based on the real-life story of Australian foreign correspondent and journalist Peter Greste, who was arrested in Cairo after being accused of spreading false news and aiding the Muslim Brotherhood.
+The film is based on the real-life story of Australian foreign correspondent and journalist Peter Greste, focusing on his arrest and imprisonment in Cairo after being accused of spreading false news and aiding the Muslim Brotherhood, when he was in Egypt as an Al Jazeera English journalist, reporting on events during unrest on the streets.
+The film includes flashbacks to Greste's earlier assignments, including one in Somalia, in which his friend and colleague Kate Peyton was deliberately shot and killed, while they were both working for the BBC.

 Production

 The Correspondent is a legal thriller film directed by Kriv Stenders from a screenplay by Peter Duncan.
-The screenplay, written by Duncan, is adapted from Greste's 2017 memoir The First Casualty.
+The screenplay, written by Duncan, is adapted from Greste's 2017 memoir The First Casualty, which is subtitled A Memoir from the Front Lines of the Global War on Journalism.

 Geoffrey Hall was responsible for the cinematography, and the film was produced by Carmel Travers.

 The film wrapped production in March 2024, after six weeks of shooting in Sydney.

 When discussing his performance, Roxburgh said he made no attempt to imitate Greste; instead he focused on "empathetically reaching into his experience as much as I could".
 He described the shoot as "gruelling and horrendous" due to the confined, claustrophobic nature of the story and production.

 Release

 The first trailer was released on the 24 September 2024.
-The film premiered during the opening night of the 2024 Adelaide Film Festival on 23 October.
+The film had its world premiere on the opening night of the 2024 Adelaide Film Festival on 23 October.
+Greste, a special guest of the festival, appeared in a panel discussion with the filmmakers, and said that the film "paid huge respect" to his memoir.

 The Correspondent was released by Maslow Entertainment in Australia on 17 April 2025, after initially having been scheduled on 26 December 2024.

+It has been streamed on Netflix since 17 October 2025.